nelson mandela class 10 summary

 3. At the beginning of his speech, Mandela mentions “an extraordinary human disaster”.
 What does he mean by this?
 What is the “glorious … human achievement” he speaks of at the end?

-Answer: Mandela calls the apartheid system “an extraordinary human disaster.”
-The “glorious … human achievement” he mentions is ending apartheid and starting a democratic, equal society.
+Answer: Mandela calls the apartheid system a big and terrible problem for humans.
+The “glorious human achievement” he talks about is ending apartheid and building a country where everyone is treated equally.

 4. What does Mandela thank the international leaders for?